 I had an academic project where I looked at images of Jesus, specifically five evangelical Christs, and discussed how they reflect evangelical beliefs.
 This essay is an adaptation of that research.

 Evangelicalism is not a monolithic movement and one finds a great deal of theological diversity within the movement.
-It is my belief that art is not only is the work reflective of the philosophy (in this case theology) of the artist but it is also reflective of the theology of those persons who are patrons of the work.
+It is my belief that art is not only reflective of the philosophy (in this case theology) of the artist but it is also reflective of the theology of those persons who are patrons of the work.
 It is not my purpose to argue the orthodoxy or heterodoxy of these theologies but to reflect upon how these artworks are reflective of evangelical perspectives on Christ regardless of their theological validity.

 This piece is split into five sections reflecting on one of the five evangelical Christs in my project.
 These posts are less my actual research on these pieces and more simply me “talking” about these paintings and how they are reflective of the evangelical perspective.
 The five Jesus’ are:

 - Head of Christ by Warner Sallman

 - Christ on the Cross by Peter Paul Rubens

 - Walk of Faith and The Cross by Thomas Kinkade

 With the exception of the Rubens piece, these are all modern or contemporary works.
 I’ll below the Rubens painting fits into the project.
 For Kinkade, I chose two works that provide for consideration a fuller expression of the Kinkadian Christ.